deeplearning4j/deeplearning4j/programmingguide/dl4j_examplesexplained.md

 ##  Deconstructed: Training neural network code sample

+A first step would be to find an example that is similar to your needs and use it as a template to build your own network.
+Changes that will be required.
+* Your Input Layer
+* Your Output Layer

+Structure of your Input Layers is determined by the format of your input.
+Take a look at the CSV example to clarify this point.
+The dataset has 4 features, sepal length, sepal width, petal length and petal width.
+This correlates with the size or number of nodes in the input Layer.

+Structure of your Output Layer is determined by the task of the Neural Network, when asked to perform classification the output layer will have one neuron for each class.
+Once again see the CSV example.
+In this example we have flowers of 3 classes, iris setosa, iris virginica, iris versicolor.
+We therefore have 3 neurons in the output Layer.

+If you were to modelyour neural net for a similar role but had 5 features and 2 classes, instead of 4 features and 3 classes you could start with the code in the csv example and make the needed changes to your input Layer and your Output Layer.

 For any dl4j-example you select, there are areas that require editing for your specific situation.
 When reading the file in IntelliJ, right-click the italic objects and select from the listed choices.

 The following is an annotated description of each area of a CSVExample.
 You edit this file through IntelliJ, then use Maven, with the edited pom.xml file to build the neural network model.